Under the Model tab, additional parameters that define the physics of the simulation are defined.

 For convenience, the setup parameters will be divided into two main categories: computational fluid dynamics (CFD) and finite element analysis (FEA).

 For fluid flow analysis, gravity is defined via a vector.
-The global coordinate system applies for the gravity direction.
-The vector coordinates \(e_x\), \( e_y\), and \(e_z\) represent the x, y, and z directions.
+The global coordinate system, represented by the orientation cube, applies for the gravity direction.
+The vector coordinates \(g_x\), \( g_y\), and \(g_z\) represent the x, y, and z directions.

-In case passive species are defined in the global settings, both Turbulent Schmidt number and Diffusion coefficient can be specified in the model section.
+In case passive species are defined in the global settings, the Turbulent Schmidt number and the Diffusion coefficient can be specified in the model section.

 \((Sc_t)\) Turb.
 Schmidt number

-The turbulent Schmidt number describes the ratio between the rates of turbulent transport of momentum and the turbulent transport of mass (or any passive scalar).
+The turbulent Schmidt number represents the ratio between the turbulent transport of momentum and the turbulent transport of mass.
+In SimScale, it will play a role in the transport of the passive species throughout the domain.

 Diffusion coefficients